Lab Sheet 2

 Here all we need is the keyword inline in the function definition.

 A function can be called without specifying all its arguments.
 This won't work on just any function.
-To make a function accept missing arguments has to specify the default value of those missing arguments.
+To make a function accept missing arguments, it has to specify the default value of those missing arguments.

 Let us see an example